apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< tab "Flink" >}}

-To enable Table Store Hive catalog support in Flink, you can pick one of the following two methods.
+To enable Paimon Hive catalog support in Flink, you can pick one of the following two methods.

-* Copy Table Store Hive catalog jar file into the `lib` directory of your Flink installation directory.
+* Copy Paimon Hive catalog jar file into the `lib` directory of your Flink installation directory.
 Note that this must be done before starting your Flink cluster.
 * If you're using Flink's SQL client, append `--jar /path/to/paimon-hive-catalog-{{< version >}}.jar` to the starting command of SQL client.

-The following Flink SQL registers and uses a Table Store Hive catalog named `my_hive`.
+The following Flink SQL registers and uses a Paimon Hive catalog named `my_hive`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.

 ```sql
 CREATE CATALOG my_hive WITH (